Is Spinal Stenosis a Permanent Disability?

 How is Spinal Stenosis Diagnosed?

-When a patient presents with leg pain (with or without back pain) that is aggravated by walking, or episodes of weakness or numbness in the legs, a physician will generally order an MRI scan or CT scan to make a diagnosis.
+When a patient presents with leg pain (with or without back pain) that is aggravated by walking, or episodes of weakness or numbness in the legs, a physician will generally order medical imaging such as x-rays, MRI scans, or CT scans to make a diagnosis.
 The type of spinal stenosis that is found may fall into one of the following categories:

 - Central Stenosis– This condition occurs when the central canal in the back is compressed and “choked” off.